mingwonggithub/CSCE5.4.8-Project/Proj2/README.md

 # Contributions
 All members participate in the project and verify each other works.
 Nathaniel works on Task 1 & 4 and contributes on Task 2.
-Theodore works on Task 2 anc contributes on Task 4.
+Theodore works on Task 2 and contributes on Task 4.
 Ming works on Task 3 and contributes on Task 1.
 Philip standardizes and automates the exploit code.